Emmanuel-Castro/Notes/README.md

 - **Tech Writing**: For me, to understand the fundamentals of this skill will have an impact on my work.
 Through constant practice, I may be able to express technical concepts in a simple way.

+- **Markdown**: Another one of the tech skills I want to learn and improve is documentation.
+So, the simple way I can do that is to learn how to use Markdown, the markup language to write technical documentation, collaborative software and README files.